yenesika/yogawithyenesika.com/site/collections/_projects/2023-01-02-yoga-camp-in-barbil.md

 Desk-bound jobs for prolonged periods can take a toll on our bodies, leading to serious repercussions.
 But with the help of yoga, we can rejuvenate and revitalize our physical and mental well-being.
 At Yenesika’s, we offer customized yoga programs and sessions that cater to the unique needs of field personnel, home-makers, students and faculty members.
 Let us design a program that suits your group's needs and helps promote overall wellness!

+In January 2023, Yenesika held a transformative 3-day Wellness & Yoga Camp in the Rungta Colony of Barbil, Odisha.
+With a focus on nurturing overall wellness with yoga, attendees were immersed in the practice.
+This event captured the essence of rejuvenation, leaving participants with of inner peace and tranquility and practices that can be used in their daily lives.

 ![workplace-wellness](/images/project-1-workplace-wellness-1.jpg){: width="1200" height="900"}